 The most important part here is the advice on scheduling.
 It contains scheduling recommendations for your personal acting practice.
 This means you will be able to plan your time in a way that is useful and works for you without getting overwhelmed with things to do.

 Finally, there is an exercise guide for both the Role Work Checklist and the Personal Practice Checklist.
 This gives a quick description of all the acting exercises and character development exercises used in the checklists so you can refer to them if you need a reminder.
+It includes various exercises focusing on physicality, such as the mirror game and Laban’s efforts.

 It also contains a number of links to various resources in case an exercise is new to you or you just want to understand it in more detail.